New Comet C/2025 R2 (SWAN) Visible Without Telescope in October 2025

 Comet C/2025 R2 SWAN reached its perihelion on September 12, passing about 0.5 AU from the Sun, just outside Mercury’s aphelion.
 This comet belongs to the non-periodic type but is not a first-time visitor to the inner Solar System, which increases its chances of surviving the journey.

-Already, the comet has developed a striking corkscrew-shaped 5° ion tail – about the length of 10 Full Moons lined up in the sky!
 After perihelion, the comet’s brightness reached a magnitude of 7 to 6.5.
 It remains unclear whether this was caused by a sudden outburst or a gradual increase in brightness.
-If the latter is true, the comet could continue to grow brighter and extend its tail even further as it approaches Earth, coming as close as 0.261 AU.
+If the latter is true, the comet could continue to grow brighter as it approaches Earth, coming as close as 0.261 AU.

 Comet C/2025 R2 SWAN Right Now

-Right now, Comet C/2025 R2 SWAN is passing between Mars and Spica in the constellation Virgo.
-At a magnitude of around 7, it can be observed with binoculars or captured with a camera equipped with a 200 mm lens.
-Because it’s still close to the Sun, spotting it won't be easy, but observers in the Southern Hemisphere can already give it a try.
-Look for the comet right after sunset on the western horizon.
-Make sure you have a clear, unobstructed view of the horizon.
+Right now, Comet C/2025 R2 SWAN is passing through the constellation Libra.
+At a magnitude of around 6, it can be observed with binoculars or captured with a camera equipped with a 200 mm lens.
+Currently best viewed from the Southern Hemisphere, the comet will become easier to spot from northern latitudes by late October.
+Look for the comet right after sunset on the west-southwestern horizon.
+Make sure you have an unobstructed view of the horizon.

 Comet C/2025 R2 SWAN: Path in September-October 2025